Wisawathep/AI_Customer_Service/README.md

 # AI Customer Service Chatbot | Pet Shop Chatbot
-HireSense is an AI-powered resume analysis web application that uses a Retrieval-Augmented Generation (RAG) pipeline to semantically search and summarize resumes.
-The system enables HR users to upload PDF resumes, retrieve relevant candidates based on job requirements, and generate concise, LLM-based summaries to support faster and more accurate screening decisions.
+AI Customer Support with RAG is an intelligent customer service chatbot designed to answer customer inquiries using company-specific knowledge.
+The system leverages Retrieval-Augmented Generation (RAG) to retrieve relevant information from a knowledge base before generating responses, reducing reliance on the language model's internal knowledge and improving response accuracy

 ## ⭐ Motivation
 This project was developed to explore how Retrieval-Augmented Generation (RAG) can improve the reliability of AI-powered customer support systems.